-I have confidence that you can find something to be grateful for, like a hot cup of coffee, a happy memory, a song you like, your dog, your cat, green bean casserole – you get the picture.
-Even if you don’t want to make a habit of this whole gratitude thing, just give it a try through Thanksgiving.
-Because let’s be honest, you don’t want to be caught off guard when some yahoo suggests everyone share one thing they are grateful for at your Thanksgiving dinner.
+I have confidence that you can find something to be grateful for.
+For example, a hot cup of coffee, a song you like, your dog, green bean casserole - you get the picture.
+Even if you don't want to make a habit of this whole gratitude thing, give it a try through Thanksgiving.
+Because let's be honest, you don't want to be caught off guard when some yahoo suggests everyone share one thing they are grateful for at your Thanksgiving dinner.

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.

 After writing online articles for What’s Your Grief

 for over a decade, we finally wrote a tangible,

 What’s Your Grief?
 Lists to Help you Through Any Loss is for people experiencing any type of loss.
 This book discusses some of the most common grief experiences and breaks down psychological concepts to help you understand your thoughts and emotions.
 It also shares useful coping tools, and helps the reader reflect on their unique relationship with grief and loss.

 You can find What’s Your Grief?
 Lists to Help you Through Any Loss wherever you buy books: